Annie's "Election

 Election Day, voters in each state and the District of Columbia

-called the popular vote.
-The popular vote does not directly
+This balloting is called the popular vote.
+The popular vote does

 The Electoral College has 538 delegates, each of whom casts one